Explore all that the South has to offer with the best cities and towns near Asheville, NC for food, fun, and the great outdoors.

 You’ll know you’ve entered Weaverville when you spy Lake Louise, a shimmering recreational lake with a hidden dam waterfall, playground, and perimeter trail.

-Weaverville also has a nature park as well as a dog park bar with food trucks called WagBar.
+Weaverville also has a nature park as well as a dog park bar with food trucks, WagBar.

 If you are looking for places to eat in Weaverville, Twisted Laurel, Glass Onion, Soba, and Stoney Knob Cafe are all delicious stops.

-Or, grab local craft beer at Eluvium, and pay tribute to Bob Ross at Hoppy Trees.
+Or, grab a local craft beer at Eluvium or Leveller, and pay tribute to Bob Ross at Hoppy Trees.

 Honey & The Hive is a unique beekeeping store, and Well-Bred Bakery is a popular stop for coffee and treats.